Appearance & Reality > The Lord Jesus Christ > Strong and weak

 23 But these three men, Shadrach, Meshach and Abed-nego, fell into the midst of the furnace of blazing fire still tied up.

-This is not a fictional story; this actually happened in history.
 Who then was strong and who was weak?
-To the world, the answer is very clear.
+To the world, the answer is clear.
 It was Nebuchadnezzar who was strong and powerful.
-He was the mighty ruler of a great empire.
 The three friends of Daniel were helpless before this tyrannical king.
 They were at his mercy.
-He could order their deaths, and the three of them would be unable to resist.
+He could order their deaths, and the three of them would not be able to resist.

 Daniel 3:16-18